YESHASVINI CO-OPERATIVE FARMERS HEALTH CARE SCHEME

 The backbone of Indian economy is the farming community.
 And rightly so, it deserves to be treated well.
 Karnataka has shown the way.
 Creating a bridge between farmers and their need to live a healthy life, Yeshasvini Scheme has brought quality healthcare to the farmers's doorstep in Karnataka.
 With a meager sum of Rs.
 250 per year, a farmer in Karnataka can now confidently face any complex health related challenge, get top class treatment and have access to expensive medical procedures.

 "Yeshasvini Scheme"- a landmark initiative has come as a great boon to the farmers in the State.
-Launched on 1st June 2003, the scheme has helped the State to revolutionize rural health care and healing.
+Launched on 1st June 2003, the scheme has helped the State to revolutionize rural health care and healing and from the year 2014-15 Yeshasvini Scheme has been extended to urban co-operatives.

 Unique Scheme and embodiment of Cooperative Principle of